USMNT: 2022 World Cup qualifying schedule revealed - CONCACAF news

-The USMNT’s path to the 2022 World Cup in Qatar begins this week, with the full schedule of CONCACAF’s
+The USMNT’s path to the 2022 World Cup in Qatar is underway after a scoreless draw in El Salcvador, with the full schedule of CONCACAF’s

 hexagonal octagonal round of qualifying below.